 Britain’s top young journalists named in 30 To Watch awards

 MHP celebrates the best in print, broadcast and online journalism at leading industry event.
-The UK’s most talented and influential young journalists were honoured last night at an event which celebrated the new generation of print, broadcast and online rising stars.
+The UK’s most talented and influential young journalists were honoured at an event which celebrated the new generation of print, broadcast and online rising stars.

 Specialists in investigative reporting, culture, business and agenda-setting political scoops were among the 30 young journalists named as Britain’s best at the 30 To Watch: Young Journalist Awards.
 Click on the brochure below for a comprehensive guide to this year’s awards and winners.